ValeroJM/local_library_thinkful/README.md

 ## Files Paths and Methods

-Here I will include all the files and functions I updated during this assessment:
+Here I included all the files and functions I updated during this assessment:

 * **accounts.js** - (Path: public/src/accounts.js):
     * function **findAccountById**(accounts, id) -> This function takes an "array of accounts" and an "id" and returns an "account object" that matches the "id".